opencog/atomspace/opencog/query/README.md

    Thus, for example: the clause _subj(row, Steve) has _subj at the root of the tree, with "row" and "Steve" as leaves.

    Distinct trees may have common vertices.
-The common vertices act to join together the trees into a single, connected graph.
+The common vertices act to join together the trees into a partition of connected graph components.
+The algorithm will find all groundings for each component separately, and form the final answer as the cartesian product of all component grounding sets.
-   Disconnected graphs are not allowed; the algorithm will fail to find and ground disconnected components.
-The graph as a whole may contain loops (the decomposition into trees keeps the algorithm from having to explicitly accommodate loops).

    A list of the common, or shared, vertices is made; this list is used later in the algorithm, to find all trees connected to a specific vertex.
-[This list is implemented as PatternMatchEngine::root_map.
+[TODO UPDATE: This list is implemented as PatternMatchEngine::root_map.
 The shared vertices are variables.]

    The universe graph may have any structure whatsoever; there are no